Giraldez Lab

 Here’s what we’re working on.

-In the Giraldez Lab we study the regulatory code that governs gene expression during vertebrate development after fertilization.
+In the Giraldez Lab, we study the regulatory code that governs gene expression during vertebrate development after fertilization.
 We study this problem from four angles.
-First we look at how transcription is activated in the embryo during the maternal-to-zygotic transition.
+First, we look at how Genome Activation takes place in the embryo during the maternal-to-zygotic transition combining super resolution imaging approaches and genomics .
 Next, we identify regulatory elements that drive post-transcriptional regulation of activated genes.
-Third, we pioneer molecular and computational methods to understand how these many elements are integrated to shape global gene expression.
-Finally, we study how mutations that disrupt this regulatory code cause human disease.
+Third, we pioneer molecular and computational methods to understand how these elements are integrated to shape global gene expression.
+Additionally, this knowledge is applied to engineer novel therapeutic mRNAs for gene therapy and improve vaccine development.

 Post-transcriptional Gene Regulation

-Using Zebrafish and Xenopus, we apply functional genomics to understand the post-transcriptional regulatory code in vertebrates.
-Our investigations span RNA stability (Giraldez, A et al. Science.
-2006.), RNA modifications, RNA structure, RNA binding proteins and their recognition sequences, upstream ORFs, non-coding RNAs, and translation regulation (Bazzini, A et al. EMBO J. 2016.).
+Using zebrafish and human cell lines, we apply functional genomics to understand the post-transcriptional regulatory code in vertebrates.
+Our investigations span RNA stability (Giraldez et al. Science 2006)), RNA modifications (Kontur et al. Cell Reports 2020), RNA structure (Beaudoin et al. Nat Struct Mol Biol 2018), RNA binding proteins and their recognition sequences, upstream ORFs, and translational regulation (Bazzini et al. EMBO J. 2016).

 Modeling of Gene Regulatory Networks

 Post-transcriptional regulation is critically important in determining cellular phenotypes and behavior, particularly during early development when the genome is transcriptionally silent.
-We apply and pioneer novel high-throughput methods to elucidate regulatory networks at the system level.
-(Yartseva V⋆, Takacs C⋆, et al. Nat.
+We apply and pioneer novel high-throughput methods to elucidate regulatory networks at the system level (Yartseva, Takacs, et al. Nat.
 Methods.
-2016.)
+2016 and Vejnar, Abdel Messih, Takacs, Yartseva, et al. Genome Research.
+2019).

 Want to join us?